Te Rūnanga o Ngā Toa Āwhina

 Māori members play an important part in the life of the PSA, the Public Service Association Te Pūkenga Here Tikanga Mahi.

-We want workplaces that reflect the Te Tiriti o Waitangi principles of partnership and good faith and place people at the centre.
+We want workplaces that reflect the Te Tiriti o Waitangi principles of partnership, good faith, and placing people at the centre.

 We want inclusive workplaces with a culture of respect for diversity, with recognition of tikanga Māori and te reo Māori skills so Māori workers can fully contribute and be respected for their contribution.